 2. Get your own home inspection and mold assessment.
 Using a reputable home inspector as well as separate environmental mold assessors reduces the likelihood of surprises during the remediation and build-out phases.
 For example, if the home previously had a water leak, invisible mold could live behind the sheetrock.
 Conducting your own home and mold inspection will indicate unforeseen beforehand.
 As such, you can itemize all the required work and determine a price point for each task.
 Vance recommends Shawn Presto of Presto Home Inspections and Gary Rose of Integrity Mold Inspectors.

 3. Consult with a general contractor.
-Even if you plan to renovate the home yourself, Vance suggests consulting with a contractor who can provide general design ideas and help you navigate modern home plans.
+Even if you plan to renovate the home yourself, Vance suggests consulting with a contractor who can provide general design ideas and help you navigate modern home plans and renovations.
 Additionally, the contractor can provide you with a step-by-step process sheet so that you will know what order to complete each task.
 For example, if you are resurfacing the floors, you will want to have the paint crew come beforehand so your new floors will be protected.
 A contractor can also advise you on time frames for each task and when to schedule.
 “Recently, a friend of mine renovated a home, and he decided to order the window blinds last.
 Well, when he finally ordered, the company told him it would be 6-8 weeks before the plantation blinds would be ready!
 This delayed his ability to quickly put the home on the market and cost him extra money,” explains Vance.
 Hiring an interior designer is another way to ensure the home renovations are atheistically pleasing and feature home improvements in line with current trends.
 “People mistakenly associate interior designers with an incredulous price tag,” says NV Realty Group broker Todd Vance, “but often interior designers can save homeowners money because they are able to purchase merchandise at a discounted rate.”
 Many furniture stores such as Ethan Allen in Palm Beach Gardens and Pottery Barn at the Gardens Mall offer complimentary design services for customers.

 4. Over-budget your construction cost.
 Familiarize yourself with the cost of materials you will install and create a budget that indicates the price of each time as well as labor and delivery expenses.
 “Be sure to have money for unexpected repairs,” cautions Vance.
 “I recommend 10-15% above your estimated budget.”
 This way, you’ll be ready for any hidden surprises or additions you may decide to include down the pipeline.